viamrobotics/docs/docs/components/motor/_index.md

 ### SetPower

-Sets the "percentage" (between -1 and 1) of power to send to the motor.
+Sets the portion of max power to send to the motor (between -1 and 1).
 1 is 100% power forwards; -1 is 100% power backwards.

+Power is expressed as a floating point between -1 and 1 that scales between -100% and 100% power.

 {{< tabs >}}
 {{% tab name="Python" %}}

 **Parameters:**

-- `power` [(float)](https://docs.python.org/3/library/functions.html#float): Power as a "percentage" of max, between -1 and 1.
-Negative is backwards.
+- `power` [(float)](https://docs.python.org/3/library/functions.html#float): Portion of full power to send to the motor expressed as a floating point between -1 and 1.
+1 is 100% power forwards; -1 is 100% power backwards.

 **Returns:**